pr0gramm-com/api-docs/OAuth.md

 [`Pr0gramm Socialite Provider`](https://github.com/SocialiteProviders/Providers/tree/master/src/Pr0gramm) (Requires [`Laravel Socialite`](https://laravel.com/docs/9.x/socialite))

 Read the official documentation on the website ([`Socialite Providers`](https://socialiteproviders.com/Pr0gramm/)) for installation instructions.

+## Passport.js (Node)
+[passport-pr0gramm](https://github.com/holzmaster/passport-pr0gramm), an auth strategy for [Passport.js](https://www.passportjs.org/).
+Can be used with Express, Fastify, Restify and all other frameworks that support Passport.js.

 ### Your Example
 Are you using a different library?
 We're open for contributions and love to get more samples!